Road trip Gaularfjellet in Norway 🇳🇴

 About the road trip Gaularfjellet

-The road trip Gaularfjellet is a 114 kilometer long tourist route in Norway.
+The road trip Gaularfjellet is a 70 mile (114 kilometer) long tourist route in Norway.
 Despite the fact that the route is not very well-known, it is one of the most beautiful in the country.
 The route leads over Gaular, the mountain located between Dragsvik and the Sognefjord.
 The Sognefjord is the longest fjord in Norway and also one of the longest in the world.

 Construction of the road trip Gaularfjellet

 Already in the middle of the 19th century there were plans for the construction of the mountain road over the Gaular.
 In 1853 an attempt was made to obtain the financial means for the construction of the route, which then failed.
 Almost 100 years later, the plans were finally realized and the mountain road could be opened in 1938.
 After its opening, the road soon became an important road for the transport of goods.
 Today it is mainly a tourist route.